Jrhodes07/meta/contribute.md

 For the topics that the official docs won’t cover there are few solutions.

 The first place you should search for questions and resources is Google Search.
-But Google Search not always gives you the best result.
+But Google Search does not always gives you the best result.
 This is why one of the most important contributions is once you found the answer for the question you asked, go back to Google, search for the question again, and direct and comment in all the top results into the right answer.
-That will make the next hundreds after you find the answer quicker and will safe hours of development for everyone.
+That will make the next hundreds after you find the answer quicker and will save hours of development for everyone.

 #### Stack Overflow
 Usually the first resource that pops up in Google is Stack Overflow.
 Once you found the right answer, make sure to mark that answer as correct and also comment with additional information that can help the next developer after you.